n1o/n1o.github.io/content/posts/tldr-hc-gae.md

 - Source Code: https://github.com/JonathanGXu/HC-GAE

 # Abstract
-Graph Representations learning is an essential topic in Graph ML, and it is all about compressing an whole Graph (arbitrary large) into a fixed representation.
-Usually these techniques leverage Graph Auto Encoders, whichh are train in an self-supervised fashions.
-This is all good however they usually focus on node feature reconstruction, and they tend to lose the topological information that input Graph encodes.
+Graph Representation Learning is an essential topic in Graph ML, and it is all about compressing a whole Graph (arbitrarily large) into a fixed representation.
+Usually these techniques leverage Graph Auto Encoders, which are trained in a self-supervised fashion.
+This is all good; however, they usually focus on node feature reconstruction, and they tend to lose the topological information that the input Graph encodes.

 # **H**ierarchical **C**luster-based **G**raph **A**uto **E**ncoder (HC-GAE)
-An approach that learns graph representations, by encoding node features but also the topology of the Graph.
-This is done by a encoder-decoder architecture, where encoder operates in multiple steps, in each step we compress the input graph into a collection of subgraphs.
+An approach that learns graph representations by encoding node features but also the topology of the Graph.
+This is done by an encoder-decoder architecture, where the encoder operates in multiple steps, in each step we compress the input graph into a collection of subgraphs.
 The goal of the decoder is to reverse this process and recover the original graph, with the correct topology and the correct node features.

 ![](/images/hc_gae.png)